-Worship means giving God his worth.
-We want to offer him the best we can but we know that he accepts us whoever we are and wherever we are in our life.
+For Christians, worship is at the heart of our reason for existing.
+We want to offer God the best we can but we know that he accepts us whoever we are and wherever we are in our life.
 In our worship at St Nicholas we want to reflect this by being inclusive and valuing everyone who comes, believing that they have a unique contribution to make.
-This is particularly important in what for Norfolk is quite a large town with many different people.
+This is particularly important in what is quite a large town with many different people.
 In order to help this we have different styles of worship at different times.

 A quiet, said celebration of the Holy Communion from the Book of Common Prayer.

 This is the main service of the day at which people, both young and old, gather together to listen to God's word, to have it explained in a sermon, to sing his praise with the help of our church choir and to receive the bread and wine of the sacrament of Holy Communion or come for a blessing.
 During the service the children of the Sunday Kids Club group meet in the halls but join us during the Communion.
 At the end of the service we have an opportunity to hear or see what they have been doing.
 Coffee & tea are always served at the back of the church for a time of fellowship after the service.
 The service is based on Common Worship and when appropriate uses special seasonal material.